owen-west/owen-west/README.md

 # Welcome to My GitHub Profile!

-I am a dedicated double major student at Wilfrid Laurier University, majoring in Computer Science and Mathematics.
+I am a dedicated double major student at Wilfrid Laurier University, double majoring in Computer Science and Mathematics.
 My passion is centered around computer graphics, and I invest a significant portion of my energy into exploring this field.

-## About Me

-- 🎓 Double Major: Computer Science & Mathematics at Wilfrid Laurier University
-- 🎨 Enthusiastic about Computer Graphics

 ## Featured Projects